joe-cheung/joe-cheung.github.io/_posts/2022-06-23-Antiantinatalism.md

 ![](/images/2022-06-23-Antiantinatalism/image1.png)

 The preferentist approach is more reliable — it is very hard to judge another person’s wellbeing, and the best judge is themselves.
-Fellow antinatalist David Pearce [supports](https://www.hedweb.com/negutil.htm) a version of lexical threshold NU because of his sense of horror at Auschwitz.
+Antinatalist David Pearce [supports](https://www.hedweb.com/negutil.htm) a version of lexical threshold NU because of his sense of horror at Auschwitz.
 However, even people in such unfathomable extremes of suffering like [Viktor Frankl](https://en.wikipedia.org/wiki/Viktor_Frankl) believed that life was worth living.
+It's best not to go up to Frankl and tell him "actually you were wrong you should have given up and died."

 Perry argues that the “extreme uncertainty” in predicting whether a given life would be good or not should counsel against reproduction, but in practice, every typical childless couple rely on such predictions.
-Perhaps they know they will be bad parents, or they are in extreme poverty, or they have [Huntington’s](https://en.wikipedia.org/wiki/Huntington%27s_disease#Inheritance) (if either parent has two disease alleles, the risk is 100%), or they know they will die before their child reaches adulthood (due to old age or cancer).
+Perhaps they know they will be bad parents, or they find themselves in bankruptcy, or they have [Huntington’s](https://en.wikipedia.org/wiki/Huntington%27s_disease#Inheritance) (if either parent has two disease alleles, the risk is 100%), or they know they will die before their child reaches adulthood (due to old age or cancer).
+As Paul Kalanithi writes in *[When Breath Becomes Air](https://www.goodreads.com/book/show/25899336-when-breath-becomes-air)*, he and his wife decided to have a child despite his stage IV metastatic lung cancer diagnosis.
 I suspect most childless couples would not think other couples who decide to bear children to be unethical.
-In any case, Perry relies on an [incoherent](https://en.wikipedia.org/wiki/Precautionary_principle#The_precautionary_dilemma) _strong_ precautionary principle that falls short of the core antinatalist assertion that _no_ life is worth living.
+In any case, Perry relies on an [incoherent](https://en.wikipedia.org/wiki/Precautionary_principle#The_precautionary_dilemma) _strong_ precautionary principle that proves inadequte in asserting the core antinatalist notion that _no_ life is worth living.

 ## To Be Or Not To Be, That Is The Question